neungkl/instant-grader/README.md

 ## Usage

 1. Clone this project.
-2. Copy the `grader-xxx` file in root directory where `xxx` is your platform.
-3. Rename the `grader-xxx` to `grader`
+2. Build file `make build`
-4. Paste to the same directory of you code.
+4. Paste `grader` to the same directory of you code.
 (Anywhere you want)
-5. Run instant grader. (command below)
+5. Run instant grader.
-6. Done.

 ```sh
 $ ./grader YOUR_FILE
 ```

+6. Done.

 ## Advance Usage